 The Olmsted Foundation funded the trip, coordinated in partnership with Norwich University’s Peace and War Center.

-Here are recollections of the journey from some of the Norwich students.
+Here are recollections of the journey from some of the Norwich students, edited for length and clarity.

 * * *